Helping wildlife while avoiding common pitfalls

 Left: A white-breasted nuthatch visits a feeder to collect seeds.
 Right: A monarch butterfly sips nectar from a native swamp milkweed plant.
 Photos by Courtney Celley/USFWS.

 It’s easy to provide the high nutrition foods that animals need.
 The best way to provide food for butterflies, hummingbirds and other pollinators is to plant a garden with a wide variety of native plants that bloom from early spring through late fall.
 Many of these same plants provide late fall to early winter seeds for a variety of birds.
 You can also add and properly maintain a hummingbird feeder for added nectar.
 Different types of seed and food will attract different bird species throughout the year.
-Learn about which birds benefit from specific food types within your area and the type of feeder most likely to attract the species you’d like to see.
-Follow these bird feeding tips to attract a wide variety of birds and ensure you’re feeding them safely.
+Just like nectar feeders, seed feeders should be cleaned regularly.

 Avoid: Adding salt to bird baths